 Section 313.
 Any writing described in Section 312 including but not limited to any communication from Association to an Owner, shall be sufficiently served if delivered by mail or otherwise: a) to the dwelling situate on the lot owned by that Owner; or b) if there is no dwelling, then to the address furnished by the Owner to Association and if the Owner has not furnished an address, then to the most recent address of which Association has a record.
 In addition to regular U.S. mail, the Association may send notice via email.

-Association Membership
+Association Membership.

 Section 314.
 Membership in the Association is available to any lot owner in the seven residential areas.
 The Association will have one class of members.
 Member obligations and rights are set out in the Association’s Bylaws.